 What is an acne scar?

-What is the best way to remove acne scars?
+What is the best acne scar removal treatment?

 The best method of removing acne scars is often a combination of different treatments.
 The first determination, which is necessary to remove acne scars, is to identify the type of acne scar.
 Are your acne scars red, white, raised, or indented?
 If your acne scars are red, you would benefit from the Vbeam laser treatment to reduce the redness in the scar.
 If you scar is discolored or hyperpigmented, a series of chemical peels, Cosmelan, Vitamin C serum, and Hydroquinones, may be the best choice.
 It is vital to select the best treatment regime to treat these dark spots, which appear as acne scars, from previous acne breakouts.
 If you have ice pick scars, or rolling scars, you might need a combination of various treatments such as chemical peels, laser treatments , and dermal fillers such as Restylane and Juvederm, to give you the best acne scar treatment.
 If you have keloid or raised scars, you may need intralesional cortisone injections and laser treatments to reduce these acne scars.
 It is very important to consult an expert in all of these different types of acne scars for the best cosmetic results.